AxonIQ/reference-guide/axon-framework/events/event-serialization.md

 ### Lenient Deserialization

 "Being lenient" from the `Serializer`'s perspective means the `Serializer` can ignore unknown properties.
-If it thus was handling a format to deserialize, it would no fail when it is incapable of finding a field / setter / constructor parameter for a given field in the serialized format.
+If it thus was handling a format to deserialize, it would not fail when it is incapable of finding a field / setter / constructor parameter for a given field in the serialized format.

-Enabling lenient serialization can be especially helpful to accommodate with different message versions.
+Enabling lenient serialization can be especially helpful to accommodate different message versions.
 This situation would occur naturally when using an event store, as the format of the events would change overtime.
 But this might also happen between commands and queries if several distinct versions of an application are run concurrently.
 A scenario when you would hit this is when going for a rolling upgrade pattern to deploying a new service.